lauralgrima/FoMO_code/matlab-code/README.md

 For questions regarding the model or experimental paradigm:

-* Laura L. Grima — grimal@janelia.hhmi.org
+* Laura L. Grima — see contact info in paper
-* Joshua T. Dudman — dudmanj@janelia.hhmi.org
+* Joshua T. Dudman — see contact info in paper

 ⸻